-Our sales process entails planning discussions with prospective customers, analyzing their existing solutions and identifying how these potential customers can use and benefit from our Solution.
-The sales cycle for a new DOS subscription customer, from the time of prospect qualification to the completion of the first sale, we estimate to be approximately one year and in some cases has exceeded two years.
-We spend substantial time, effort and money in our sales efforts without any assurance that our efforts will result in the sale of our Solution.
+Our sales process entails planning discussions with prospective clients, analyzing their existing solutions, and identifying how these potential clients can use and benefit from our Solution.
+The sales cycle for a new DOS Subscription Client, from the time of prospect qualification to the completion of the first sale, we estimate to typically be approximately one year and in some cases has exceeded two years.
+We spend substantial time, effort, and money in our sales efforts without any assurance that our efforts will result in the sale of our Solution.

-In addition, our sales cycle and timing of sales can vary substantially from customer to customer because of various factors, including the discretionary nature of potential customers' purchasing and budget decisions, the announcement or planned introduction of new analytics applications or services by us or our competitors, and the purchasing approval processes of potential customers.
-If our sales cycle lengthens or we invest substantial resources pursuing unsuccessful sales opportunities, our results of operations and growth would be harmed.
+In addition, our sales cycle and timing of sales can vary substantially from client to client because of various factors, including the discretionary nature of potential clients' purchasing and budget decisions, the announcement or planned introduction of new analytics applications or services by us or our competitors, and the purchasing approval processes of potential clients.
+If our sales cycle lengthens, as we experienced in 2022, or we invest substantial resources pursuing unsuccessful sales opportunities, our results of operations and growth would be harmed.

-Our DOS platform or our analytics applications may not operate properly, which could damage our reputation, give rise to claims against us, or divert application of our resources from other purposes, any of which could harm our business and results of operations.
+Our Solution may not operate properly, which could damage our reputation, give rise to claims against us, or divert application of our resources from other purposes, any of which could harm our business and results of operations.